-Watchdog Timer Function Control
+Watchdog Timer Function Control ratenuog 111101 i unction 00110101

 Under normal program operation, a Watchdog Timer time-out will initialise a device reset and set the status bit TO.
 However, if the system is in the SLEEP or IDLE Mode, when a Watchdog Timer time-out occurs, the TO bit in the status register will be set and only the Program Counter and Stack Pointer will be reset.
-Three methods can be adopted to clear the contents of the Watchdog Timer.
+Four methods can be adopted to clear the contents of the Watchdog Timer.
 The first is a WDTC software reset, which means a certain value except 01010B and 10101B written into the WE4~WE0 bit filed, the second is using the Watchdog Timer software clear instruction and the third is via a HALT instruction.
+The last is an external hardware reset, which means a low level on the external reset pin if the external reset pin function is selected by configuring the RSTC register.